Chronic pain affects one in five but

 Find a Pain Management service

 Pain Management services are in high demand.
-In the public system, waiting periods are long, sometimes many years, and even private practitioners have long waiting lists.
-We are building a directory to help you find an appropriate practitioner near you.
+In the public system, waiting periods are long, sometimes up to two years, and even private practitioners have long waiting lists of several months.
+We are building a directory to help you find an pain management clinic or practitioner near you.

 What does the science say?

-There are many myths around opioids, the science tells us that the addiction rate for chronic pain patients is low, opioid-induced hyperalgesia is a rare phenomenon IF it exists at all, and opioids do provide pain relief and improve quality of life.
+There are many myths around opioids, the science tells us that the addiction and/or overdose rate for chronic pain patients is very low, opioid-induced hyperalgesia is a rare phenomenon IF it exists at all, and opioids do provide safe, effective long term pain relief.
+And there is NO place for dose ceilings.

 What does Chronic Pain look like?